Jaduli/AI-RPG/README.md

 Model name & Pricing can be found here: https://api-docs.deepseek.com/quick_start/pricing

+With Docker running, use command `docker compose up --build` to build and run the app without local AI (=> all AI use is done with an external AI API).

+When running, the app can be accessed at http://localhost:5173/.

+If you have an NVIDIA GPU with at least 8 GB of VRAM and compatible drivers, you can run the app with a local AI for summary and memory actions (GPU mode).
+To use local AI, build and run the app with `docker compose -f docker-compose.yml -f docker-compose.gpu.yml up --build`.
+Running the AI locally will reduce cloud API rate limits and cost.
+Local story continuation is not supported as competent storytelling should be done with a large (20B+ parameter) model.
+Smaller models struggle with consistency and creativity and have limited use cases.

+NOTE!
+The full container takes about 25-35 GB to run, mainly due to Docker images and the local AI model (only installed on GPU mode).
+First time set up may take 20+ minutes to compose depending on selected mode and your internet connection.

 The container can be stopped with CTRL+C in the terminal.
 Once built, the container can also be run directly through the Docker Desktop app.
 After startup, the site will load only once it reaches a connection to the backend.
 If the site refuses to load, check that containers are up and have finished loading.